Customize QuickBooks 2014 Invoices with the Layout Designer Tool

 You can click the Grid button to display the Grid and Snap Settings dialog box.
 This dialog box provides two check boxes where you can indicate whether QuickBooks should use a grid (those are the dots you see) to more accurately line up invoice objects on the form.

 The Grid and Snap Settings dialog box also includes a Snap To Grid box so you can tell QuickBooks that it should make gridlines sticky.
 Sticky gridlines automatically attract invoice objects so that you can more easily line up the objects against the gridlines.
 The Grid and Snap Settings dialog box also includes a Grid Spacing box that you can use to specify how wide or narrow QuickBooks should draw gridlines.

 Selecting objects: You can select multiple objects on the invoice by dragging the mouse.
-To do so, click at a point above the upper-leftmost object that you want to select, and drag the mouse to a point that is just below the lower-rightmost object that you want to select.
+To do so, click at a point above the top-leftmost object that you want to select, and drag the mouse to a point that is just below the bottom-rightmost object that you want to select.

 As you drag the mouse from one corner to the other, QuickBooks draws a rectangle.
 Any object that’s inside this rectangle when you release the mouse gets selected.